-A summary will be displayed for each exercise and each user selected, including:
+A summary is displayed for each exercise and each user selected, including:

-- the exercise name
+- The exercise

-- the user name
+- The user

-- the best score obtained
+- The best score obtained

-- the number of attempts
+- The number of attempts

-- the average score
+- The average score

-- the average time taken to do the exercise
+- The average time taken to do the exercise

-- the total training time for this selected exercise
+- The total training time for this selected exercise

-- the last training date
+- The last training date

-- and finally a performance graph, tracking the score over successive attempts
+- A performance graph, tracking the score over successive attempts

-Click "Close" to close the report and go back to the selection window, or click "Save to file" to save the created report.
+Click Close to close the report and go back to the selection window.
+Click Save to file to save the created report.

-A popup window will provide the file location
+A popup window provides the file location

-(typically: C:\Users\Trainee\MyNeuroVRData\reports\ProgressReport_date_time\username_Report.html) and a prompt to open the directory in a Windows Explorer window.
+(typically: C:\Users\Trainee\MyNeuroVRData\reports\ProgressReport\date\time\username\Report.html) and a prompt to open the directory in a Windows Explorer window.